chirprush/picjles/README.md

 ## What is it?

 Just having some fun using the Javascript canvas and programming in a functional style.
 I mostly plan on doing things related to pixels and/or pixel art drawings.

+You can try it out for yourself [here](https://chirprush.github.io/picjles/).